Rednex: Use in media

-"Cotton Eye Joe" is featured in the films The Negotiator, Space Truckers, Hood of Horror, Studentfesten, Les 11 Commandements, C'est la vie!
-(2017 film) and Milk Punch, in the TV series Malcolm in the Middle, My Name Is Earl, Peep Show, New Girl (s02e25), The Morgana Show, Lukas, Beavis and Butt-head, The Ranch (TV series) and a Season 13 episode of Family Guy, and in TV commercials by Telia and Telefonica.
-"Hittin' The Hay" and "Wild 'N Free" are featured in the film Barnyard.
+"Cotton Eye Joe" is featured in the films The Negotiator, Space Truckers, Hood of Horror, Speak No Evil, Studentfesten, Les 11 Commandments, C'est la vie! and Milk Punch, in the TV series Malcolm in the Middle, My Name Is Earl, Peep Show, New Girl (s02e25), The Morgana Show, Lukas, Beavis and Butt-head, The Ranch and a season 13 episode of Family Guy, and in television advertisements by Telia and Telefonica.
+"Hittin' The Hay" and "Wild 'N Free" are featured in the animated film Barnyard.
 "Ride The Hurricane's Eye" was title track for German TV-series WinneToons.
 "Spirit of the Hawk" was title track for the German version of Fort Boyard in 2000.

 Games

-The Inbred With Rednex extended play features the interactive multimedia part "Inbred With Rednex" as the first track of the disc, which is a point 'n' click adventure game starring Rednex, playable only for Windows & Mac.
+The Inbred With Rednex extended play features the interactive multimedia part "Inbred With Rednex" as the first track of the disc, which is a point and click adventure game starring Rednex, playable only for Windows & Mac.
 The whole release is housed in an 18x23cm game box.
-"Cotton Eye Joe" has been featured in the video games Dancing Stage EuroMIX 2, Just Dance 3 by Nintendo Wii and Carnival Games.
+"Cotton Eye Joe" has been featured in the video games Dancing Stage EuroMIX 2, Just Dance for the Nintendo Wii and Carnival Games.
 PlayStation's SingStar features the songs "Cotton Eye Joe" and "Old Pop in an Oak".

-In popular culture

-"Cotton Eye Joe" has been performed numerous times in various talent shows including American Idol.
-One of the more regionally famous performances being by Király L. Norbi in the Hungarian X-Faktor.

-"Cotton Eye Joe" is frequently played at sports venues including the gold medal game in ice hockey at the 2010 Winter Olympics and during the seventh-inning stretch at Yankee Stadium.

-"Cotton Eye Joe" was used throughout the film Swiss Army Man, frequently sung by the main characters.